eadonteng/Evans-Adonteng.github.io/README.md

 # How to Navigate
 Understanding the Game: Start by reviewing the farkle_rules.txt in the /documentation folder to understand the basic rules and gameplay.

-Start with /original_artifact: Review farkle_original.cpp to understand the baseline functionality of the game.
+Start with original_artifact: Review farkle_original.cpp to understand the baseline functionality of the game.

-Explore /enhanced_artifact: Examine each enhanced version to see specific improvements and features added in different aspects of the game.
+Explore enhanced_artifact: Examine each enhanced version to see specific improvements and features added in different aspects of the game.

 Read /documentation/farkle_enhanaced_narratives: Gain insights into the technical decisions, implementation details, and how these enhancements align with professional and academic goals.